Penn Graduate Information

 The following items are strictly prohibited within Franklin Field (ceremonies):

-- All bags and packages (wallets and small clutches are acceptable)
+• All bags and packages (wallets and small clutches are ok)

-- Glass bottles, soda cans, and all outside food / beverages (bottled water ok) (Note: concessions are sold inside the stadium)
+• Glass and plastic bottles, soda cans, and all outside food / beverages (bottled water ok) (Note: concessions are sold inside the stadium)

-- Animals or pets – except for service animals
+• Animals or pets – except for service animals with the proper identification

 Guests attempting to enter with any prohibited item(s) will be asked to dispose of such items prior to entering.
 Security personnel reserves the right to deny access to any individual who does not comply with such policies.